 Just as the Multistrada 620 had offered a less powerful alternative to the 1000, the 950 did so for the 1200.
 First released in 2017, the 950 was a slightly lower spec version of the 1200 that used a Ducati Hypermotard 939-derived engine producing 113bhp.

 There’s no high-tech suspension in sight, but the 950 was £2700 cheaper than the base 1200 at release so that’s not really a surprise.
-It still had pretty impressive adjustable suspension and switchable rider modes, though, and ABS brakes courtesy of Brembo.
+It still had pretty impressive adjustable suspension and switchable rider modes, though, and ABS braking system courtesy of Brembo.

 The S model designation once again gets Ducati Skyhook Suspension and quickshifter/autoblipper plus bigger discs and monobloc Brembo M50 brake calipers.
 It also features a colour TFT display with Bluetooth and a ride-tracking app, Ducati’s cornering lights, front and rear LED lights, and Ducati quick shift with auto-blipping.

 The Multistrada has become more capable on the dirt over the years and, in 2016, Ducati released the most off-road biased version yet, the 1200 Enduro.
 The Enduro was bigger and taller and had wider bars than the standard version and used the same 160bhp 1198cc engine.